mbdev95/OpenClassrooms-Project-3-Brooklyn-Film-Festival/README.md

 # Brooklyn Film Festival

 ## Introduction
 In project 3 of my OpenClassrooms course I had to create a web page advertising a film festival in Brooklyn, NY.
 The main goal of the project was to use bootstrap to establish the layout and main components (i.e. movie cards, buttons, ect) for the web page.
 Also, more advanced css (i.e. transitions and transforms) were used to create a well designed and effective advertising page.
-Furthermore, I used bootstrap and custom media queries to ensure all parts of the page were responsive in all view port sizes.
-Below I will go over the main parts of the web page, and discuss how I used bootstrap, css3 and responsive web design to successfully create a well designed and convincing film festival web page.
+Furthermore, I used bootstrap and custom media queries to ensure all parts of the page were responsive to all devices using a Mobile-First approach.
+Below I will go over the main parts of the web page, and discuss how I used bootstrap, css3 and responsive Mobile-First web design to successfully create a well designed and convincing film festival web page.

 ### To See Project 3 online click the link below:
 https://mbdev95.github.io/OpenClassrooms-Project-3-Brooklyn-Film-Festival/